Skip to content

 await pokedexModule.fetch()

-// accessing local data will also filter on just docs as per the fixed query:
+// accessing cached data will also filter on just docs as per the fixed query:

 pokedexModule.data.values()